 What Kind of Attorney Will a Criminal Defendant Need?

 Don’t let one of these charges ruin the rest of your life.
 Whether you face felony charges or misdemeanor charges in Louisiana, you need a criminal defense attorney.
 Contact attorney Joseph Greenwald, Jr. to fight for your rights and your freedoms.
-Call the Greenwald Law Firm at 318-219-7867 to schedule a free confidential consultation, or visit our website.
+Call the Greenwald Law Firm at 318-219-7867 or reach out to us online to schedule a free confidential consultation.